uchicago-cs/chiwebsite/chitcp/intro.rst

 * :ref:`chitcp-architecture`: Provides an overview of chiTCP's internal architecture.
+* :ref:`chitcp-installing`: Instructions on how to install, build, and run chiTCP.
 * :ref:`chitcp-implementing`: A guide to implementing chiTCP.
 * :ref:`chitcp-assignment1` and :ref:`chitcp-assignment2`: The chiTCP
   programming assignments.
 Please note that your instructor may provide additional instructions on how to do these assignments.
 * :ref:`chitcp-testing`: Suggestions and strategies for testing your implementation.
-* :ref:`chitcp-installing`: Instructions on how to install chiTCP.
-Please note that chiTCP may already be installed in your school's computers.
-You should only follow these instructions if you are installing chiTCP on your own machine.